A full list of locations at the festival:

 Open from Thursday to Saturday night.

-New at Montelago in 2017 is a symbolic display that can be seen from afar, over 16m in height and styled as a harp, that was designed by artists and stage designers Burgio and Gomez of Bologna, and brought to life through a collaboration with Architec Costruzioni of Perugia.
-From now on, it will be difficult to miss the Montelago Celtic Festival.
+Visible from afar, over 16m in height, and styled as a harp, it’s the work of artists and stage designers Burgio and Gomez of Bologna, and was brought to life through a collaboration with Architec Costruzioni of Perugia.